Finn1510/OpenMCS/README.md

 # OpenMCS
 An Open Source tool to listen to music together with friends

+OpenMCS is short for Open music syncronizer